Bary-G/holbertonschool-zero_day/git/README.md

-Collaboration: be up to date
+How to be up to date in git